 Graphic Design and Marketing Director

-Grace and Brooke are TLCA youth class alumni.
-They both began taking ceramics classes when they were very small and are now sharing their knowledge and passion for ceramics with younger ones, full circle!
+Natasha, Grace and Brooke are TLCA youth class alumni.
+They all began taking ceramics classes when they were very small and are now sharing their knowledge and passion for ceramics with younger ones, full circle!

 Kredo Brown Grace